-Ball State can provide you with the skills and strategies to be a mentor-teacher with its online early childhood education master teacher graduate certificate.
+Ball State can provide you with the skills and strategies to be a mentor-teacher with its master teacher certificate.

 With this certificate, you’ll learn to:

-- Apply research-based early childhood education (ECE) skills in the area of child development and learn to elevate teaching practices
+- Apply research-based early childhood education skills in the area of child development that will elevate teaching practices

 - Apply effective teaching strategies and practices to promote positive outcomes for young children and families

-- Demonstrate an understanding of cultural responsiveness in interactions with ECE professionals, children, families, and community partners
+- Demonstrate an understanding of the importance of cultural responsiveness in interactions with early childhood professionals, children, families, and community partners

 - Apply a variety of perspectives that are knowledgeable, reflective, and critical to promote professional growth, social change in the classroom and in the field of early childhood education.

 The program consists of 15 credits of course work aligned to the Indiana Professional Development Network’s Core Knowledge and Competency document.
-The five courses are the beginnings of a master’s in education with an early childhood focus, which requires just five more courses to complete.
+The five courses are the beginnings of a master's in elementary education (MAE) with an early childhood concentration, which requires just five more courses to complete.

 - EDEL 644: Education in a Diverse Society (3 credits)

-- EDEL 651: Educational Programs for Young Children (3 credits)
+- ECYF 651: Educational Programs for Young Children (3 credits)

-- EDEL 653: Observation and Assessment in Early Childhood (3 credits)
+- ECYF 653: Observation and Assessment in Early Childhood (3 credits)

-- EDEL 672: Mentoring Early Childhood Professionals (3 credits)
+- ECYF 672: Mentoring Early Childhood Professionals (3 credits)